-- 1. Apply an appropriate fungicide at labeled rate either prior to appearance of rust in a field or when it first appears in the field.
-Apply a fungicide to control northern corn leaf blight if this disease appears to be spreading early in reproductive growth.
-If Northern Corn Leaf Blight is observed on the 3rd leaf below the ear leaf, it is indication that it could be beneficial to use a fungicide to protect the crop. - 2.
-We continue to investigate the value to the grower in terms of disease control that are obtained by treating a corn crop during vegetative growth stages, for example around the V5 growth stage.
-To date, a fungicide application at the V5-V6 growth stage on corn planted in the spring had little impact on yield or disease control.
-However, the V5-V6 application has had some benefit for reducing disease and improving yields on late-planted corn.
-This is because the later-planted corn will be affected much earlier in its growth and development than is spring-planted corn. - 3.
-A second fungicide application may be warranted 2-3 weeks after the initial application IF weather conditions still favor the spread of the disease and the corn crop is still some time away from harvest maturity.

-4. Southern corn rust can result in significant yield losses in corn and a susceptible variety should be protected with a fungicide before disease is established in a field.
+- Apply appropriate fungicide at labeled rate either prior to appearance of rust or when it first appears in the field.
+Apply fungicide to control northern corn leaf blight if disease appears to be spreading early in reproductive growth.
+If Northern Corn Leaf Blight is observed on 3rd leaf below ear leaf, it is indication that it could be beneficial to use a fungicide to protect the crop. - 2.
+We continue to investigate the value to the grower in terms of disease control that are obtained by treating corn during vegetative growth stages, for example around the V5 growth stage.
+To date, fungicide applications at the V5-V6 growth stage on corn planted in the spring had little impact on yield or disease control.
+However, the V5-V6 application has some benefit for reducing disease and improving yields on late-planted corn.
+This is because later-planted corn will be affected much earlier in its growth and development than is spring-planted corn. - 3.
+Second fungicide application may be warranted 2-3 weeks after initial application IF weather conditions favor spread of disease and corn is still some time away from harvest maturity. - 4.
+Southern corn rust can result in significant yield losses in corn and a susceptible variety should be protected with a fungicide before disease is established in a field.
 Many growers ask, "At what growth stage is my corn crop safe from rust?"
 Currently we have little specific data to answer this question; however the general recommendations from Dr. Kemerait and Dr. Dewey Lee are that a corn crop is likely to benefit from protection from southern rust until the ears reach the R4 "dough" growth stage.
 Southern rust is less likely to adversely affect the corn crop if it occurs after the corn has reached the dough stage.